Watch Now: Julius Jones' request for clemency advances; board recommends commuted sentence

-OKLAHOMA CITY — The Oklahoma Pardon and Parole Board on Monday voted to recommended that Gov. Kevin Stitt grant clemency for Oklahoma County convicted killer Julius Jones.
+OKLAHOMA CITY — The Oklahoma Pardon and Parole Board voted Monday to recommended that Gov. Kevin Stitt grant clemency for Oklahoma County convicted killer Julius Jones.

-The board voted to recommend clemency with his sentence commuted to life with the possibility of parole.
+The board voted to recommend life with the possibility of parole instead of the death sentence.

 The vote was 3-1.
-Member Scott Williams recused at the request of the state while declining he had any conflict of interest.
+Member Scott Williams recused himself at the request of the state but denied that he had any conflict of interest.

+Board members Kelly Doyle, Larry Morris and Chairman Adam Luck voted to recommend clemency, while board member Richard Smothermon voted against it.

+Smothermon, a former prosecutor, said that to believe Jones’ theory of the case, a person would have to disbelieve every other piece of evidence in the case.

+"Governor Stitt is aware of the Pardon and Parole Board's vote today,” Communications Director Carly Atchison said in a written statement.
+“Our office will not offer further comment until the Governor has made a final decision."

 Jones is set to die Nov.
 18 for the 1999 killing of Paul Howell of Edmond.
-Howell was shot in front of his two daughters and sister.
-His body was run over.
-His car was stolen.
+Howell was shot in front of his two daughters and sister, and his body was run over by his own Suburban as the killer stole it.

-Howell’s sister identified Jones as the killer.
-A red bandana and the gun were found in the crawl space above his room in his parent’s home.
+A red bandanna and the gun were found in the crawl space above Jones' room in his parent’s home.
+His DNA was on the bandanna.
+The gun’s ammunition was found in the home’s doorbell chime.

 Jones has maintained his innocence, saying he was framed.

-The Pardon and Parole Board earlier this year voted 3-1 recommend Stitt commute his sentence to life with the possibility of parole.
+The Pardon and Parole Board voted 3-1 earlier this year to recommend that Stitt commute his sentence to life with the possibility of parole.

-But Stitt declined to act, saying the matter was better left for clemency which was held Monday.
+But Stitt declined to act, saying the matter was better left for a clemency hearing, which was held Monday.

+“The Pardon and Parole Board has now twice voted in favor of commuting Julius Jones’s death sentence, acknowledging the grievous errors that led to his conviction and death sentence,” said Amanda Bass, Jones’ attorney.
+“We hope that Governor Stitt will exercise his authority to accept the Board’s recommendation and ensure that Oklahoma does not execute an innocent man.”

+Bass said Jones’ case was fraught with "junk science" and included public defenders with no experience in death-penalty litigation who were overworked and did not have enough resources.

 Attorneys for the state, Jones and Howell’s survivors spoke, as did Jones.